 Mexico is feared, revered, maligned and eulogized, depending on who you speak to.
-Throughout it’s 758,400 sq. miles there are certain enclaves that have quite the well-worn travellers path.
+Throughout it’s 758,400 sq. miles there are certain enclaves and cities that have quite the well-worn travellers path.
 Typically these are places of natural beauty whose original lure has been built upon to accommodate all that we humans and ultimately us travellers expect.

 The Usual Suspects